The Birdwatcher’s Wife Book by Gayle Smith Padgett

 Although the pace slows in the following months, the couple’s determination to meet their target does not.
 Throughout the year, they are never far from a set of binoculars, a trusty spotting scope, and the Collins Bird Guide.

 Regular walks in the hills of the Alpilles near St Rémy deliver some flying surprises.
-Unfortunately, at times Provence provides weather that is far from ideal for bird spotting.
+Unfortunately, Provence sometimes provides weather that is far from ideal for bird spotting.